fdc981/p5-sketchpad/README.md

 # p5-sketchpad

-A sketchpad for p5, enabling creation of sketches within a text editor with live preview provided by webpack's Hot Module Replacement.
+A sketchpad for p5, enabling creation of fullscreen sketches within a text editor with live preview provided by webpack's Live Reload.

 ## Installation